jclapis/quantum-course-docs/docs/quantum-concepts/multi-qubit-gates.md

 This is also called the **CCNOT**, **CCX**, or the **Toffoli** gate.

 Here's the truth table for CCNOT.
-I've added a comma to separate the control qubits from the target qubit for clarity (remember, in ket notation, you're allowed to put commas wherever you want because they don't actually mean anything):
+We've added a comma to separate the control qubits from the target qubit for clarity (remember, in ket notation, you're allowed to put commas wherever you want because they don't actually mean anything):

 | Input | Output |
 | - | - |